puppetlabs/device_manager/README.md

 Data type: String

 Specifies the type of the device in `device.conf` on the proxy Puppet agent.
-This is the module type used to access the device.
+This identifies the module used to access the device.

 ### url

 Data type: String

-This parameter is optional - use either the credentials or URL.
+This parameter is required for devices that do not use the Puppet Resource API: refer to the associated device module documentation for details.
+The `url` and `credentials` parameters are mutually exclusive.

 Specifies the URL of the device in `device.conf` on the proxy Puppet agent.